koengr/QCforBusiness/_essentials/preface.md

 excitement.*

 *‘That's what most people think.
 But the reality is, we're closer than ever.
 Quantum supremacy has already been achieved.
-Google did it in 2019; since then, progress has been exponential.
+Google did it in 2019.
+Since then, progress has been exponential.
 Did you see the presentation by that guy from Goldman Sachs?
 Their investments already see higher returns than ever since their new Monte Carlo algorithm.’*